elainechan/itunes-search/README.md

 - [x] The API will return a list of albums based on the search result.
 Find out what the iTunes API data structure looks like and extract the relevant data from it.

 - [x] Clean UI

+- [x] When album image or title is clicked, a tab opens to a link where the user can preview and purchase the album on iTunes.